Qizilbash: Afghanistan

 Qizilbash in Afghanistan primarily live in urban areas, such as Kabul, Kandahar or Herat.
 Some of them are descendants of the troops left behind by Nadir Shah.
-Others however were brought to the country during the Durrani rule, Zaman Shah Durrani had a cavalry of over 100.000 men, consisting mostly of Qizilbash Afghanistan's Qizilbash held important posts in government offices in the past, and today engage in trade or are craftsmen.
+Others however were brought to the country during the Durrani rule, Zaman Shah Durrani had over 100,000 cavalry, consisting mostly of Qizilbash.
+Afghanistan's Qizilbash held important posts in government offices in the past, and today engage in trade or are craftsmen.
 Since the creation of Afghanistan, they constitute an important and politically influential element of society.
 Estimates of their population vary from 30,000 to 200,000.
-They are currently Persian-speaking Shi'i Muslims.

 Sir Mountstuart Elphinstone described the Qizilbash of Kabul in the beginning of the 19th century as "a colony of Turks," who spoke "Persian, and among themselves Turkish."
 Described as learned, affluent, and influential, they appear to have abandoned their native Turkish language in favour of Persian, and became "in fact Persianized Turks".
 Lady Florentia Sale (wife of Sir Robert Henry Sale) and Vincent Eyre – both companions of Sir Mountstuart Elphinstone – described the Qizilbash of Afghanistan also as "Persians, of Persian descent, or descendant of the Persians, wearing a red cap".

 The influence of the Qizilbash in the government created resentment among the ruling Pashtun clans, especially after the Qizilbash openly allied themselves with the British during the First Anglo-Afghan War (1839–1842).
 During Abdur Rahman Khan's massacre of the Shi'i minorities in Afghanistan, the Qizilbash were declared "enemies of the state and were persecuted and hunted by the government and by the Sunni majority.

 The former national anthem (2006-2021) of Afghanistan mentioned Qizilbash as an ethnic group in the third line of third stanza.